Insight

 Step 1: Define roles and responsibilities

-Step 2: Map roles to buyer stakeholders
+Step 2: Match roles to call types

-Step 3: Create a shared playbook
+Step 3: Build a shared playbook

 Step 4: Set up hand-off processes